Eclecticism: Philology

-Philosophy
+In Western philosophy

 In Hellenistic philosophy, the Eclectics used elements from multiple philosophies, texts, life experiences, and their own philosophical ideas.
 These ideas include life as connected with existence, knowledge, values, reason, mind, and language.
 This movement is closely associated with Middle Platonism.
+Eclectic thinkers thrived during the Roman Empire.
+According to the Catholic Encyclopedia, eclecticism "aims at constructing a system broad and vague enough to include, or not to exclude, the principles of the divers schools, though giving at times more importance to those of one school".
+Roman Empire eclectic figures could belong to a specific philosophical schools while remaining eclectic and drawing on different traditions.
+Key figures include Asclepiades of Bithynia, Boethius, Panetius of Rhodes, Posidonius, Demetrius the Cynic, Demonax, Philo of Larissa, Antiochus of Ascalon, Andronicus of Rhodes, Aristocles, Alexander of Aphrodisias, Porphyry and Simplicius.

 Antiochus of Ascalon (c.
 125) was the pupil of Philo of Larissa, and the teacher of Cicero.
 Through his influence, Platonism transitioned from the Academic Skepticism of the New Academy to Eclecticism.
 Whereas Philo had adhered to the doctrine that there is nothing absolutely certain, Antiochus abandoned this to support dogmatism.
 Among his objections to skepticism was the consideration that without firm convictions no rational content of life is possible.
 Antiochus pointed out that it is a contradiction to assert that nothing can be asserted or to prove that nothing can be proved; that we cannot speak of false ideas and at the same time deny the distinction between false and true.
 He expounded the Academic, Peripatetic, and Stoic systems in such a way as to show that these three schools deviated from one another only in minor points.
 Antiochus was chiefly interested in ethics, in which he tried to find a middle way between Zeno of Citium, Aristotle, and Plato.
 For instance, he said that virtue suffices for eudaimonia, but for the highest grade of happiness, bodily and external goods are necessary as well.

 This eclectic tendency was enabled by the fact that most of Plato's works were non-dogmatic.
 Middle Platonism was promoted by the necessity of considering the main theories of the post-Platonic schools of philosophy, such as the Aristotelian logic and the Stoic psychology and ethics (theory of goods and emotions).
 On the one hand the Middle Platonists were engaged like the later Peripatetics in scholarly activities such as the exposition of Plato's doctrines and the explanation of his dialogues; on the other hand they attempted to develop the Platonic theories systematically.
 In so far as it was subject in this to the influence of Neopythagoreanism, it was of considerable importance in preparing the way for Neoplatonism.